-• Earlier commencement of the VSR incentive mechanism activities:

-- -AEMO proposes bringingaligning the development of the VSR incentive procedures in-line with that of the VSR guidelines, given expected impacts on settlements applications to implement of both the IPRR mechanism and the VSR incentive mechanism. - -AEMO proposes that the first VSR tender process would be brought forward to commence in Q2 2026, enabling successful participants to access payments with certainty earlier.
+- Earlier commencement of the VSR incentive mechanism activities: - AEMO proposes aligning the development of the VSR incentive procedures with that of the VSR guidelines, given expected impacts on settlements applications of both the IPRR mechanism and the VSR incentive mechanism. - AEMO proposes that the first VSR tender process would be brought forward to commence in Q2 2026, successful participants with certainty earlier.
 This would help to mitigate the risk of lower-than-expected participation rates in early stages of IPRR as participants wait for the VSR incentive mechanism to be available.
-This trengthens the requirement for sufficient detail to be resolved in the IPRR final rule and determination for the VSR incentive mechanism, to minimise complexity in implementation. - --The assumption in this alternative timeline is that AEMO would be able to finalise the VSR incentive procedures and immediately act on them, with a tender able to be run in Q2 2026, in parallel with AEMO development and testing and industry readiness for the IPRR mechanism.
+It strengthens the requirement for sufficient detail to be resolved in the

+- IPRR final rule and determination for the VSR incentive mechanism, to minimise complexity in implementation. - The assumption in this alternative timeline is that AEMO would be able to finalise the VSR incentive procedures and immediately act on them, with a tender able to be run in Q2 2026, in parallel with AEMO development and testing and industry readiness for the IPRR mechanism.